 - Targeted Amounts (Additional Per Pupil Amounts for 4YO/PreK Pupils, K-2 Pupils, Student Assessment, and Technology Resources)

 - Other Adjustments (Isolated Small Schools, Adult Education, and Equivalent Instruction)

 Key Factors in Determining Required Local Share

-- Valuation by town as provided by the Maine Revenue Service each year, which determines ability to pay
+- Valuation by the town as provided by the Maine Revenue Service each year, which determines the ability to pay

-- Percentage of students by town within a combined district, used to determine distribution of Total Allocation by Town
+- Percentage of students by town within a combined district used to determine the distribution of Total Allocation by Town

 - Mil Expectation set by calculated recommended funding level each year